Water/Wastewater Impact Fees Frequently Asked Questions

 - Enter the plat approval date.
 Find plat information »

-- Enter the appropriate building permit application date.
+- Enter the appropriate building permit insurance date.

 - Enter the existing water meter size serving the lot.